FIWARE/tutorials.Edge-Computing/README.md

 ### Implement the Operator Functions

 Users can implement there own set of computations in form of operator.
-For designing and implementing a service topology, it is necessary to implement an operation in corresponding data format.
+For designing and implementing a service topology, it is necessary to implement an operational processing logic in corresponding data format (i.e. NGSI-v2, NGSI-LD etc).
 For example, if service topology comprises of NGSI-LD data format, then it is important that operators are designed keeping NGSI-LD format in mind.

 To refer templates for NGSI-LD operator creation, use these [templates](https://github.com/pradumnnec/tutorials.Edge-Computing/tree/NSGI-LD/template/NGSILD).